-The text includes four units.
+The text includes six units.
 Each unit is divided into smaller lessons.
-The 14 lessons are each self-contained, but they build on previously learned procedures.
-This building block approach, together with the Case Study and the features listed next, enables you to maximize the learning process.
+There are 18 lessons, each self-contained but build also on previously learned procedures.
+This building-block approach, together with the case study and the features listed next, enables you to maximize your learning process.